ZacharyGeurts/AMOURANTHRTX/README.md

 Identifiable features of this software melts away on release build.

 Development and memes https://x.com/ZacharyGeurts
+I will come off as insane more than rarely if I think it is good for a joke.
 Check recent commits to follow code updates.
 Paste https://github.com/ZacharyGeurts/AMOURANTHRTX into Grok fast, and skip the line.